 Background checks: FAQ

-Is a criminal background check required for a UW employee who currently holds a security/safety sensitive position if the employee has not previously had a criminal background check?
+Is a criminal background check required for a UW employee who has not previously had a criminal background check?

-No. The criminal background check requirement only applies to individuals hired into security/safety sensitive positions on or after July 1, 2007.
+No. The criminal background check requirement only applies to individuals hired on or after July 1, 2007.

 How long does it take to conduct a criminal background check?